bytebase/bytebase.com/content/docs/get-started/self-host.md

 ### Configuration

-#### Persist Bytebase metadata

-By default, Bytebase will store the metadata in `/var/opt/bytebase`.
-If you want to persist metadata across container restarts, mount the directory to your host machine, like `--volume ~/.bytebase/data:/var/opt/bytebase`.

-<IncludeBlock url="/docs/get-started/install/terminal-docker-run-volume"></IncludeBlock>

 #### Use external PostgreSQL to store metadata

 By default, Bytebase will use an embedded PostgreSQL database to store metadata.
 For production usage, it is recommended to use an external PostgreSQL database instead.